 On the other hand, those looking into launching new corporations or business ventures in the healthcare sector, understanding the intricacies of such innovative treatments done by Fibrogen and their market potential is crucial.

-So, we used the power of storytelling and whiteboard animations to educate the audience, keeping the scientific details intact but simplified and making the subject interesting.
+So, our medical animation company used the power of storytelling and whiteboard animations to educate the audience, keeping the scientific details intact but simplified.

 OrthAlign is a medical device technology company that develops computer-assisted devices for implant placement in hip and knee replacement surgeries.